cxw620/rust-polyglot/docs/stability.rst

 also saying  ``-Z unstable-options``.

-There are even features which are known to be incompletel, broken, or maybe even unsound, for which an additional ``#![allow(incomplete_features)]`` is required.
+There are even features which are known to be incomplete, broken, or maybe even unsound, for which an additional ``#![allow(incomplete_features)]`` is required.